meza/trance-stack/README.md

 ### Sentry integration

 > **Note**
-> Due to4 compatibility issues with Architect, the server-side instrumentation of Sentry is not
+> Due to compatibility issues with Architect, the server-side instrumentation of Sentry is not
 > working for now.
 > Keep an eye on [this issue](https://github.com/getsentry/sentry-javascript/issues/6062) for
 > updates.